The Top 30 Most Valuable Football Cards Of All Time

 starr-rookie

-And one of the keys to the set is Starr's '57 Topps rookie card which is the most valuable in the set.
-A Mint condition copy will set you back low six figures, although a lower grade condition Starr can be found for close to $500.
+One of the keys to the set is Starr’s ’57 Topps rookie card, which is the most valuable in the set.
+A mint-condition copy will set you back low six figures, although a lower-grade condition Starr can be found for close to $500.

 Starr went on to become one of the best quarterbacks of all time, leading the Packers to 5 NFL and 2 Super Bowl rings.